Freight Shipping from Austin to Charlotte

 How much does it cost to ship freight from Austin to Charlotte?

-Full truckload (FTL) rates from Austin, TX to Charlotte, NC currently range from $2,903-$3,578 for a standard dry van load over the 1,350-mile route.
+Full truckload (FTL) rates from Austin, TX to Charlotte, NC currently range $2,903-$3,578 (roughly $2.18-$2.66 per mile over 1,350 miles).
 LTL shipments typically cost $943-$1,548 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Charlotte?